 When it comes to internal vs. external marketing, people usually are talking about one of two things.
-First of all, they are comparing how we market to our customers to how we can use these same skills with our staff.
-Secondly, people also talk about the benefits of using an in-house marketing team versus outsourcing marketing to an external marketing agency.
+First, they are comparing how we market to our customers to how we can use these same skills with our staff.
+Secondly, people also discuss the benefits of using an in-house marketing team versus outsourcing marketing to an external marketing agency.
 All these areas overlap, so we’re going to address them both here.

 The crux of the debate regarding internal vs. external marketing comes down to a business’s size and its goals.
 It’s up to each firm to decide what is most cost-effective and useful for its needs.
 So that you can make informed decisions, here is the lowdown on marketing for an internal audience vs. an external audience, as well as the advantages and disadvantages of having an external agency handle your marketing.

 When it comes to marketing, the spotlight often shines on external strategies, leaving internal marketing in the shadows.
 However, both are crucial for the success of your business.
 Let’s break down the differences and significance of internal vs. external marketing, starting with the more commonly understood external marketing.

 External marketing is the art and science of reaching out to potential customers beyond the walls of your organization.
 This involves various channels like social media, email marketing, and traditional print ads.

 The primary aim is to attract, engage, and convert potential customers.
 By effectively communicating what your business offers, external marketing educates potential customers and builds brand value.

 External marketing is all about customer relationships.
 It helps you understand your customers’ needs and preferences, guiding them through the sales funnel with the ultimate goal of turning them into loyal, repeat customers.

 While external marketing targets potential customers, internal marketing focuses on an audience that’s already invested in your business—your employees.